Putting batteries in your wheelie bin can cause fires

 These batteries are often found in products such as laptops, tablets, mobile phones, toys, power tools, electric toothbrushes, shavers etc.

-Watch the Take Charge campaign video on YouTube to see what can happen to batteries when disposed of with regular household waste.
+Watch the video 'Mickey's story - never bin batteries or electrical items' on the Recycle Your Electricals YouTube channel to see what can happen to batteries when disposed of with regular household waste.

 How to dispose of batteries and vapes safely